-Here we’ll evaluate SwitchVPN’s ability to provide privacy and security to users as a US-based company and the consequences of residing in a Five Eyes region.
+Here we’ll evaluate SwitchVPN’s ability to provide privacy and security to users as a US-based company and the effects of residing in a Five Eyes jurisdiction.

 Of course, speeds could be a bit better.
 If fast streaming is what you want, make sure to check out our recommendations for the best VPNs for Netflix.